TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.19.md

 ---

-And her mother-in-law said unto her, Where hast thou gleaned to-day? and where hast thou wrought? blessed be he that did take knowledge of thee.
-And she showed her mother-in-law with whom she had wrought, and said, The man's name with whom I wrought to-day is Boaz.
+Her mother-in-law said to her, "Where have you gleaned today?
+Where have you worked?
+Blessed be he who noticed you."
+She showed her mother-in-law with whom she had worked, and said, "The man's name with whom I worked today is Boaz."